 It was not always thus.

-- On Persian New Year, Obama Tells Iranians: Citizens Pay High Price for Nuclear Defiance
+- Obama to Iranians: You Pay Price for Nuke Defiance

-- Jeffrey Goldberg to Haaretz: 'Obama Is the Most Jewish U.S. President Ever'
+- 'Obama, the Most Jewish U.S. President Ever'

-- Palestinians Still Waiting for Obama to Prove Commitment to Two State-solution
+- Nabil Sha'ath / Still Waiting for Obama

 Despite the characteristic sense of entitlement conveyed by many in the Israeli elite in advance of Barack Obama’s first presidential visit: “You finally made it, what took you so long?” the must-go-to-Israel clause in the U.S. presidential contract is of surprisingly recent vintage.

 Next week marks the ninth visit by a sitting U.S .President.
 But half of those previous eight trips were notched-up by Bill Clinton alone, and another two by George W. Bush in his very last year in office (yes, he waited eight years to say "Hi" in person).
 The nature of this Obama visit, most closely resembling the second Bush trip of May 2008, should tell us something about the changing contours of the U.S.-Israel relationship.